-Pssst, wanna play a game bursting with frantic fun and originality?
-Then check out Bug Spray, developed by Philip Bishop which should please gamers with both green fingers and a natural love for killing nasty insects.
-In fact, it might look familiar if you're old enough to remember the 1983 Speccy original by Ultimate Play The Game (that ran in 16Kb).
+Pssst, wanna play a game bursting with fun?
+Then check out Bug Spray, developed by Philip Bishop, which should please gamers with both green fingers and a natural love for killing nasty insects.
+In fact, it might look familiar if you're old enough to remember the 1983 Speccy original by Ultimate Play The Game?

-Sunflowers need our protection from various hungry pests who love to nibble at them.
-To stop this, we use three different cans of bug spray as each type is designed to kill a specific creature.
+Sunflowers need protection from hungry pests who nibble at them.
+To stop this, we use different cans of bug spray, as each type is designed to kill a specific creature.
 So spraying a bug with the wrong type will only stun them.
-Sadly, our gardener can only carry one at a time so it's a rush battling the critters as they swarm.
+Sadly, our gardener can only carry one, so it's a rush battling the swarming critters.

-Just like Jet Pac, this is so much like the original but it isn't an exact replica.
-However, it's close enough and brought back many happy memories for me.
-The graphics are pretty much ZX Spectrum standards and the sprites are cute, especially the spiders.
-Sound effects are adequate but there is an option for chipmusic which is a far better option.
+Just like Jet Pac, this is like the original, but it isn't an exact replica.
+It's close and brought back many happy memories for me.
+The graphics are pretty much ZX Spectrum standards, and the sprites are cute, especially the spiders.
+Sound effects are adequate, but there is an option for chipmusic which is a better option.

-Bug Spray is a blatant rip-off but it works so well.
-My only criticism is manoeuvring the gardener into the gaps which feel quite tight.
-That aside, I've enjoyed playing what is essentially a fantastic 16-bit conversion of Ultimate's Pssst!
+Bug Spray is a blatant rip-off, but it works well.
+My only criticism is manoeuvring the gardener into the gaps, which is tight.
+That aside, I've enjoyed what is essentially a fantastic 16-bit conversion of Pssst!

-Ever since I first played Erik And The Floaters on my ZX Spectrum, I have enjoyed many different Bomberman clones and here is yet another one called Bombaman.
-Developed by Kevin Callahan for the Atari STe, this conversion is multiplayer for two-four people, with support for those enhanced joystick ports lurking on the side of the computer.
+Ever since I first played Erik And The Floaters on my ZX Spectrum, I have enjoyed playing Bomberman clones, and here is another called Bombaman.
+Developed by Kevin Callahan for the Atari STe, this conversion is multiplayer for two to four people, with support for the often-forgotten enhanced joystick ports!

-Blowing up stuff is superb thanks to light and responsive joystick controls.
-Tons of power-ups are available and contain some favourites, like a molotov cocktail and chucking bombs over a wall.
-Others can increase the number of bombs we are able to drop - but watch out for chain reactions during their explosions as that will detonate others.
-Roller skates speed up gameplay whilst flap jackets protect us but slower players better watch out for zombies.
-Fun is the name of this game!
+Being a take on Bomberman means we need to freely blow stuff up!
+Well, good news because Bombaman has fantastic controls that are light and responsive.
+There are tons of power-ups available and contain some favourites, like a molotov cocktail and chucking bombs over a wall.
+Others can increase the number of bombs we are able to drop, but watch out for chain reactions during their explosions.
+Roller skates speed up gameplay whilst flap jackets protect us, but slower players better watch out for zombies.

 Want a screenshot?
 Well, brace yourself and get ready to squint...